yanmeng0705/academic-independence/README_academic_independence.md

 We encourage you to include instructions for reproducing **all the quantitative results** in the manuscript.

-For any issues or questions, please contact: [your_email@domain.edu]
+For any issues or questions, please contact: [xinym@sustech.edu.cn]